-(1) We know henceforth that the atmospheric explosion lights up the star and provokes the turmoil of its satellites, and solar family has known this phenomenon.
-But before developing what occurred with our own celestial bodies in the ancient times, let's pursue a little more on this side of the stars.
-It is indeed necessary to examine their live in group to situate our solar world among the worlds of the sky.
+(1) We now know that the atmospheric explosion illuminates the star and provokes the turmoil of its satellites, and the solar family has known this phenomenon.
+But before developing what happened with our own celestial bodies in the ancient times, let's pursue a little more on the side of the stars.
+It is indeed necessary to examine their life in groups to properly situate our solar world among the worlds of the sky.

-(2) The links of the Pleiades and the ropes of Orion mentioned in the Scripture, are the powerful magnetospheres and the rings that we see here and that link the celestial bodies between them and notably the stars.
-It is because of these ties that the celestial bodies can form a galaxy that rotates on itself, and without this rotation spreads out them by the centrifugal force.
+(2) The links of the Pleiades and the ropes of Orion mentioned in the Scripture, are the powerful magnetospheres and the rings that we see here and which link the celestial bodies between them and notably the stars.
+And it is because of these ties that the celestial bodies can form a galaxy which rotates on itself, without this rotation spreading them out by the centrifugal force.
 Although invisible, these links are material, because they alone allow the existence of the stellar families and the continuation of the worlds.

-(6) Because of that, there is total impossibility of meeting between the galaxies, especially that there is no force which propels them against each other.
+(6) Because of that, there is total impossibility for galaxies to meet each other, especially since there is no force which propels them against each other.
 No, if the wheels of the universe move little, it is only to find the balance between their attraction and repulsion which position them in space.
-What by no means prevents them from turning quietly on themselves.
+Which by no means prevents them from turning quietly on themselves.
 If it were not so, you wouldn't be; because, without this constancy imposed by the breaths and the magnetospheres, nothing would exist.
-Thus stop believing, as it is said, that the galaxies are crashing against each other.
+Thus stop believing, as it is said, that the galaxies are crashing into each other.

 (7) When we look at the double stars in the sky, we see the mother and the daughter.
 For example, when Neptune will be a star, this one will still rotate around our day star for a long time, while deviating from it gradually.
 But the growing mass of the satellites of Neptune will oblige this one to slow down its rotation around the Sun, through the increase of inertia of this mass.
 This will last until Neptune stops revolving around it.
-So it will be because of the progressive inertia increase of this celestial bodies' family, and because by becoming an autonomous family in the sky, Neptune will decrease accordingly the activity of the Sun, as we have seen.
+It will be so because of the progressive increase of the inertia of this family of celestial bodies, and because by having thus become an autonomous family in the sky, Neptune will decrease accordingly the activity of the Sun, as we have seen.

-(8) Because a star is always the descendant of another, for some times there is necessarely mother and daughter more or less near in the sky.
-And it is for this reason that we see big quantities of double stars, binary systems whose we have already spoken.
-Among the double stars, there could be one revolving around the other one rather fast, another less faster, another not at all, or both can do it around an imaginary center.
-Let's say that while the daughter is little she revolves around her mother, but as she's growing, she's slows down her course while her mother's force declines, this leads them both to evolve around an imaginary home.
+(8) Since a star is always the descendant of another, for a while there is necessarely a mother and a daughter more or less close together in the sky.
+And it is for this reason that we see large quantities of double stars, binary systems that we have already talked about.
+Among the double stars, there could be one revolving around the another, another not so fast, another not at all, or both can do so around an imaginary center.
+Let's say that while the daughter is small she revolves around her mother, but as she's growing up, she slows down her course while her mother is declining in strength, this leads them both to evolve around an imaginary home.
 However these phenomena of inertia change can also cause the break of the ties connecting these stars.
-It is what creates then groups of stars (constellations) linked to each other, as we can see in the sky.
+This is what then creates groups of stars (constellations) linked to each other, as we can see in the sky.

-(9) A group of stars can also gradually form a considerable mass within a galaxy.
-Through births, a group of few stars (a constellation) can indeed form a small galaxy within the larger one, like a child in formation within her mother.
-If thus this cluster occurs, because the centrifugal force of the galaxy can't rupture the ties which bind the stars together, it will not cease developing by the new rising stars.
+(9) A group of stars can also gradually form a considerable cluster within a galaxy.
+Through births, a group of few stars (a constellation) can indeed form a small galaxy within the larger one, just as a child forms within its mother.
+If thus this cluster occurs, because the centrifugal force of the galaxy can't break the ties which bind the stars together, it will continue to grow through the newborn stars.
 But the growing inertia of such cluster, in a galaxy which turns exerting on it a great centrifugal force, can't stay without consequences.
 Indeed, when the cluster cannot longer follow the rotation movement of the galaxy, it will be delayed in this movement and will eventually find itself at the end of the branch of which it will escape.
 One can observe this phenomenon in the sky, where we witness the birth of a true small galaxy.

 (10) This galaxy shown in plan view is known.
-We see that after having gone to the end of the branch, the cluster is in the process of breaking the ties that connected it to the big wheel.
-This occurs all the better since the stars of the small galaxy move in the other direction.
+We see that after having gone to the end of the branch, the cluster is in the process of breaking the ties which connected it to the big wheel.
+This occurs all the better as the stars in the small galaxy move in opposite directions.
 And their separation is visible by the lack of stars at the indicated place.
-We also note the release of the mother branch, which was bent under the effort.
-It is thus indisputable that we attend here to the birth of a galaxy.
-And this is one of the wonders of the sky that we contemplate and that is not the least, because we see how galaxies form and multiply.
+We also note the loosening of the mother branch, which was bent under the effort.
+It is thus indisputable that we are witnessing here the birth of a galaxy.
+And this is one of the wonders of the sky that we are contemplating and that is not the least, because we see how galaxies are formed and multiply.

-(11) We know that when stars are worn out and pass away, they leave an immense magnetospheric void which fills immediately by the magnetospheres of the nearby stars.
-It is thus this phenomenon of disappearance which leads the stars towards the centre of the wheel, forcing the latter to turn on itself.
-As the condensation of air creates a depression in the atmosphere which wraps in spirals dragging all the clouds, the masses disappearing at the center of the Galaxy also create a vacuum which draw all the stars, thus forming the spiral branches of the Galaxy.
+(11) We know that when stars are worn out and pass away, they leave an immense magnetospheric void which is immediately filled by the magnetospheres of the nearby stars.
+It is thus this phenomenon of disappearance which drags the stars towards the centre of the wheel, forcing the latter to turn on itself.
+As the condensation of air creates a depression in the atmosphere which wraps itself in spirals while dragging all the clouds, the masses which disappear at the center of the Galaxy also create a depression which drags along all the stars, thus forming the spiral branches of the Galaxy.
 We can also compare this phenomenon of depression to a slow implosion.

 (12) A cluster is an embryonic galaxy, a ball made of stars and of a very large number of planets with their satellites.
 This cluster acquires a rotational movement as it detaches from a branch.
 And, as we have seen, this movement is accelerating gradually, as stars that compose it move towards the centre where they disappear at the end of their days.
 This phenomenon of disappearance is therefore a motor.
 That is why, when these clusters break off and are found in the intergalactic space, they turn faster and faster and flatten, until they stabilize their speed by the increase of their diameter and the number of celestial bodies.
 In the meantime, these small galaxies take the shape of all kinds of wheels.
 But whatever is their shape when we observe them, these clusters all have THE INTEGRATION – DESINTEGRATION for existence and motive power.
 They aren't separate in the universe, as many believe.

 (13) The image above also shows us that the development of a galaxy is limited; otherwise, it would grow disproportionately, making that the universe would be only a stars cluster to infinity...
-That cannot happen, because the simultaneous integration and disintegration of the matter does not permit.
+That cannot happen, because the simultaneous integration and disintegration of the matter does not permit it.
 I don't know if this strikes you, but this birth of a small galaxy is the illustration of the principle of existence of the celestial bodies that I teach.
-That takes you further away from those who assert that the galaxies found together existence following a sudden local explosion from the nothingness, which occurred at some point, from nothing and by coincidence, in space that they believe limited and not being a part of the universe...
+That takes you even further away from those who assert that the galaxies together found existence following a sudden local explosion from the nothingness, which occurred at some point, from nothing and by coincidence, in space that they believe to be limited and not being a part of the universe...

 (14) Such as we have said, when in a herd the number of births exceeds the number of disappearances, this herd size increases.
 Contrary, when the disappearances are superior to the births, this herd slowly vanishes.
 It's the same for the galaxies populating the universe.
 However, what is important to know, is not the number of galaxies, because this is a number without beginning nor end, but that there is so much integrated matter (celestial bodies) as there is disintegrated matter (space); otherwise, it goes without saying that there would be instability and nonexistence of the galaxies.

-(15) The universe is thus stable, because the INTEGRATION and the DESINTEGRATION are simultaneously happening in a similar quantity.
-This is comparable to the inhalation and exhalation with the same quantity of air.
-Imagine that there is only the integration: there couldn't be any stars which would disintegrate and the volume of the universe couldn't exist, nor could it exist if there was only the disintegration.
+(15) The universe is thus stable, because the INTEGRATION and the DESINTEGRATION happens simultaneously in a similar quantities.
+This is comparable to the inhalation and exhalation of the same quantity of air.
+Imagine that there is only the integration: there would be no stars which would disintegrate and the volume of the universe couldn't exist, any more than it would exist if there was only the disintegration.
 No, these two opposite movements are perfectly equivalent.
 This is undeniable.
-But scientists, them, will deny it because, quite limited in the reasoning, they can't grasp the perpetual integration and disintegration of the celestial bodies.
+But scientists, them, will deny it because, quite limited in their reasoning, they can't grasp the perpetual integration and disintegration of the celestial bodies.

 (16) Because the eternal universe is a continual renewal of the masses which compose it, one must always consider a beginning and an end to these masses.
 It's like that for the particles, the celestial bodies, and galaxies.
-This is why before becoming the big Wheel in which we are, our Galaxy was a small ball of stars, a cluster which was born within another galaxy.
-That was its beginning.
+This is why before becoming the big Wheel in which we are, our Galaxy was a small ball of stars, a cluster which was born within the very heart of another galaxy.
+This was its beginning.
 Then this cluster found itself in the intergalactic space.
 There, it developed and acquired its own movement.